RafaelMuijsert/dbdigger/README.md

-This is a readme file.
+DBDigger

 This code is used to get phpmyadmin login credentials for webtech groups.